AdaCore/spark2014/docs/lrm/source/subprograms.rst

-    formal parameter denoted by the ``expression`` is a path rooted either at the formal parameter of the enclosing subprogram denoted by the expression of its Subprogram_Variant aspect or at a local object of an anonymous access-to-object type utimately borrowing or observing a part of this formal parameter, that this path corresponds to a strict subcomponent of the structure denoted by the formal parameter of the enclosing subprogram, and that no deep parts of this structure are
+    formal parameter denoted by the ``expression`` is a path rooted either at the formal parameter of the enclosing subprogram denoted by the expression of its Subprogram_Variant aspect or at a local object of an anonymous access-to-object type ultimately borrowing or observing a part of this formal parameter, that this path corresponds to a strict subcomponent of the structure denoted by the formal parameter of the enclosing subprogram, and that no deep parts of this structure are